 What are XML sitemaps?

-You want Google to crawl every important page of your website, but sometimes pages end up without any internal links pointing to them, making them hard to find.
-An XML sitemap lists a website’s important pages, making sure Google can find and crawl them all, and helping it understand your website structure:
+You want Google to crawl every important page of your website, but sometimes, pages end up without any internal links pointing to them, making them hard to find.
+An XML sitemap lists a website’s important pages, making sure Google can find and crawl them all, also helping it understand your website structure:

 Above is Yoast.com’s XML sitemap, created by the Yoast SEO plugin and later on we’ll explain how our plugin helps you create the best XML sitemaps.
-If you’re not using our plugin, your sitemap may look a little different but will work the same way.
+If you don’t use our plugin, your sitemap may look a little different but will work the same way.

 As you can see, the Yoast.com XML sitemap shows several ‘index’ sitemaps: